TL;DR

 Quantifiable Learning

-So which of these two learning approaches are most relevant in the future?
+So, which of these two learning approaches is most relevant in the future?
 There are some difficulties in combining both of these teaching methods.
 Both offer their own distinctive educational experience, so it all comes down to the student’s learning goal.

-In an informal learning, learner gets the ability to develop more capacity for self-directed approaches towards enduring learning.
-Anyone who does it and develops these skills gains a great advantage over others who are persistently reliant and submissive to various influential figures to tell them when to learn, how to learn, what to learn and when to stop learning.
+In informal learning, the learner gets the ability to develop more capacity for self-directed approaches towards enduring learning.
+Anyone who does it and develops these skills gains a great advantage over others who are persistently reliant and submissive to various influential figures to tell them when to learn, how to learn, what to learn, and when to stop learning.

 Considering the corporate perspective, there may be some jobs that would praise for following the guidelines or commands of a micro-managing boss, but the growing corporations are now shifting this trend.

 The key is to let them make the most of the available means to master the subjects that catch their interest.
-Likewise, gradually suppressing the basic features of a formal learning approach may include granting the learners total freedom as to the subject choice, activities, and content that must be carried out along with the time duration that needs to be granted at each stage.
+Similarly, reducing the core elements of a formal learning approach may involve giving learners complete freedom to choose subjects, activities, and content, as well as determining the time allocated for each stage.

-In a nutshell, in going from formal to informal education, we are actually perforce displacing our ‘center of gravity’ form the processes of traditional or formulated school systems to that of students learning objectives.
+In a nutshell, in going from formal to informal learning, we are actually perforce displacing our ‘center of gravity’ from the processes of traditional or formulated school systems to that of students’ learning objectives.

 The Final Word